pingcap/docs-cn/character-set-and-collation.md

 > **Warning:**
 >
 > TiDB incorrectly treats latin1 as a subset of utf8.
 This can lead to unexpected behaviors when you store characters that differ between latin1 and utf8 encodings.
 It is strongly recommended to the utf8mb4 character set.
 See [TiDB #18955](https://github.com/pingcap/tidb/issues/18955) for more details.
+>
+> If the predicates include `LIKE` for string prefixes, such as `LIKE 'prefix%'`, and the target column is set to a non-binary collation (the suffix does not end with `_bin`), the optimizer currently cannot convert this predicate into a range scan.
+Instead, it performs a full scan.
+As a result, such SQL queries might lead to unexpected resource consumption.

 > **Note:**
 >